 To make the idea behind the FBI clear, the interaction that a user would have with the interface in order to start watching a DVD movie will be described.
 Figure 9.3a shows the FBI in its initial blank state.
 Near the top of the screen is a blank flow with empty spaces for a source and sink, with an arrow between them.
 At the bottom of the screen is the appliance bar, which contains an icon corresponding to each appliance that has a source or sink in the system.
 The appliance bar may grow upward to allow space for all of the available appliances in a system to be shown.
-Currently there is no limitation on how much the appliance bar can grow, but this seems unlikely to become an issue because in my experience it is rare for a multi-appliance system to have more source and sink appliances than can fit in two rows of icons.
 Appliance icons are currently assigned by a hard-coded matching function in the interface generator, but a future version could download icons from the appliances or the Internet.
 Additional flows may be added to the screen, by pressing the "Add Flow" button at the top of the screen, and the scrollbar on the right allows for scrolling when more flows have been added to the list than can be shown.
 I envision two usage scenarios for this interface: the user creates flows for each of the common tasks and switches among them, or the user uses just one flow and modifies it as necessary to suit the current task.